wpeverest/everest-forms/readme.txt

 == Changelog ==

 - 2.0.2       - xx-xx-2023
 * Feature     - Regex validation for field.
 * Feature     - Custom CSS and JS for form.
+* Enhancement - Upgrade to the pro improve for dragging a field
 * Fix         - Word count issue with Cyrillic text.

 - 2.0.1       - 14-06-2023